Save the Brahmaputra River: At international conferences, symposium and workshops

-Book Launch & Endowment Lecture on Brahmaputra
+Book launch and endowment lecture on Brahmaputra

 Famous river scientist and hydraulics expert Dr Constantin Aurel Stere traveled from the Netherlands to India to officially launch a book Brahmaputra and Beyond authored by International Chairman of 'Save the Brahmaputra River' campaign Arnab Jan Deka, which was published by Assam Foundation-India together with Universal Books, and also to deliver the first 'Principal Bhabananda Deka & Nalini Prava Deka Endowment Lecture'.
 Dr Stere, who was a Professor of hydraulics engineering in Technical University of Civil Engineering in Romania and University of West Indies, Barbados, and the International Team Leader in various projects of UNESCO, EUROPEAN COMMISSION, World Bank, Asian Development Bank and Spanish-Dutch-British Consortium relating to river and coastal engineering in more than 30 countries, attended both the programmes held together at Guwahati Press Club on 28 February 2015, in presence of the author and many other distinguished scholars and media.
 News reports published subsequently in different media stated that Dr Stere "spoke highly about the extraordinary talent and vision of writer and engineer Arnab Jan Deka in carrying forward the technology and art together in sublime linking essence of Brahmaputra and projecting it to an interested world."

-Outcome of the Campaign
+Outcome of the campaign

 In a write-up published in 'The Assam Tribune', it is stated that the Save the Brahmaputra River campaign-related "collaborations have initiated many newly developed technologies and methodologies in the sphere of Brahmaputra research, like predicting and testing flood and erosion through various mathematical models and simulations, as well as ecological problems like global warming, greenhouse effect, garbage dumping and other burning issues."
 Some other writings also individually praised the efforts of the leading campaigners linked to this Indo-British campaign.
 In such a write-up, the International Chairman's individual works have been summed up stating that he "delved deep into the spiritual and intellectual heritage along the Brahmaputra valley, and also highlighted its environmental fragility."